HomeSellingExpert brand logo

 So what factors ultimately determine how much your issue will cost to fix?

-• Type of subsidence.
+- Type of subsidence.
 On a similar note, different types of subsidence can be repaired in different ways.
-New technologies like Geobear resin injections are cheaper than underpinning, but aren't suitable in all situations.
+New technologies like Geobear resin injections are faster and less intrusive than underpinning, but aren't suitable in all situations.

 We've written more about subsidence in this article - it's worth a read.